maxmaxou2/poker_project/README.md

 The calculator is implemented as well in JAVA using multithreading to ensure efficiency, but running the JVM is costly/long at startup so use it wisely.
 (The proposed Python implementation is still 10-100 times faster than open-source libraries found online, after benchmark.
 Source: TrustMe.com)

+## Hand Evaluator

+The hand evaluation technique is brilliant and not by me (unfortunately) : [Suffecool Kevin (aka CactusKev)](http://suffe.cool/poker/evaluator.html) and was improved by [Paul Senzee using a lookup table](https://senzee.blogspot.com/2006/06/some-perfect-hash.html)
+Very clever way using sum of numbers and precomputed hashtables.

 ---